Welcome To your New Pinterest Marketing Strategy

 If you are new to the world of Keyword Research or want to learn my exact process for dominating the search engines through keyword research, watch this video:

-This step is simply to fill out your account so that when a user looks at your profile and boards they can clearly see you are a real Pinterest user…
+The next step is to add ten relevant pins to each board just to populate them with relevant pin descriptions.
+This is how you'll beging to promote more traffic.
+This step simply means you need to fill out your account so that when a motivated Pinterest user within your audience looks at your profile and boards, they can clearly see you are a real Pinterest user.

-You don't want to appear as someone who is simply publishing links to your content only…
+You don't want to appear as someone who is simply publishing links to your content only.

 If graphics are not your strong point, you have two options on how to create your pins.